The twist-cofinite topology on the mapping class group of a surface: Hempel distance and thick sets.

-\textbf{Basic assumption.} From now on, unless explicitly stated otherwise, it will be assumed that the curve $c$ in the statement of Lemma \ref{maintheorem} is distance 1 from $A$.
-The reason for this will become apparent in Subsection \ref{finalsubsection}.\\
+The most difficult case in Lemma \ref{maintheorem} occurs when the curve $c$ is distance 1 from $A$ or $B$.
+The reason for this will become apparent later.
+From now on, unless explicitly stated otherwise, it will be assumed that the curve $c$ in the statement of Lemma \ref{maintheorem} is distance 1 from $A$.
+The general case, in which $c$ could be any distance from $A$, will be dealt with in Lemma \ref{maintheorem}.\\